katydid/parser-go-xml/README.md

-## parser-go
+## parser-go-xml

-Parser interface for Go.
+Parser for XML in Go

-This includes tools for developing implementations of the parser interface, for example the `debug` package.